ArthurLiao0816/sp108b/Final_term_project/Ch2Hello World!.md

 ### 2. `println!("Hello, world!");`
 * `println!` prints `Hello, world!` as a variable, and end the code with a `semicolon` aka `;` .

+### P.S.
+* Rust is an `aheah-of-time compiled` language.
+It means you could give other persons an executable, they can run it and don't even need to download Rust.